jerinsunny/stm32_vglitch/index.md

 </figure>

 We are interested in the Read Memory Command as it helps us to dump the flash memory contents of the MCU.
-The only limitation here is that it allows us to read only 256 bytes of memory starting from a specified address location.
+The key takeaway is that the Read command has a limit—it only fetches 256 bytes of memory, starting from a specific memory address location.

 ## STM32 Security Overview